 3. Play to each other’s strengths.

 I’m the planner.
 My idea of going with the flow is only having one back-up plan.
-Tom’s motto is “We’ll find a solution.”
+My partner’s motto is “We’ll find a solution.”
 Maybe being a control freak isn’t a strength, but it means I am great at precision planning and execution — a definite plus when it comes to travel!

 Once you find your rhythm as a couple you’ll be able to make it through any situation you come up against.
-When I’m getting worked up about missing out on cake at the most famous marzipan shop in Germany, Tom reminds me that part of the fun of travel is going with the flow; when Tom takes eons to get ready in the morning, he can be sure that I have the route to the airport pre-planned so we won’t get lost and miss our flight (and that I’m
+When I’m getting worked up about missing out on cake at the most famous marzipan shop in Germany, he reminds me that part of the fun of travel is going with the flow; when he takes eons to get ready in the morning, he can be sure that I have the route to the airport pre-planned so we won’t get lost and miss our flight (and that I’m

 silently audibly fuming at his nonchalance in the face of time pressure).

 Travel is not the time to beat around the bush.
 Between jet lag, culture shock, FOMO, and the fact that money is involved (see #2), travel can be pretty damn stressful.
 If your feet hurt, say it!
 Don’t wait to say you’re hungry until right before the hangry Hulk appears!
 If you want to go to Parc Guell instead of the Sagrada Familia, tell your person!

 Explain what you need and what you want in a clear and direct way.
 Your opinions and your needs are as important as everyone else’s and they deserve to be heard.